elephantscale/es-training-new/ai-for-kids/slides/About-AI-for-Kids.md

    - Ask a lot of questions

- * This is a Deep Learning class
+ * This is a AI class
    - No previous knowledge is assumed (but may be helpful)
    - Class will be based on the pace of majority of the students